Performance Lab Mind Review

 Phosphatidylserine is another key component in a cell membrane.
 It is a fatty substance that protects the cells in the brain and helps to transmit messages between them.

 As such, phosphatidylserine is seen as essential when it comes to enhancing the performance of your brain and protecting it from aging.
-Protection, in fact, is a major part of what phosphatidylserine offers, as it is also seen to improve your immune system as well as help with stressful situations.

 L-Tyrosine is one of the most common ingredients in this type of nootropic.
 It is a type of amino acid that we get from foods like meat, fish, eggs and dairy, and is seen as a ‘building block’ for protein.